drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### EROS

-EROS (Elaboration of Reactions for Organic Synthesis) was developed in the late 1970s by the group of J. Gasteiger in Germany.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/eros-44d6803e'><i class='fa fa-play' aria-hidden='true'></i></button>EROS (Elaboration of Reactions for Organic Synthesis) was developed in the late 1970s by the group of J. Gasteiger in Germany.
 It was designed as a reaction generation program with the intention of limiting the combinatorial explosion of the synthetic tree.
 The acceptance or the rejection of reaction steps is based on thermodynamic considerations (reaction enthalpies, bond dissociation energies) and electronic parameters (atomic charges, inductive, resonance, polarizability effects).
 EROS contributed to the discovery of a simple industrial route to Acrylonitrile.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer